 - Score 560 or higher on the old SAT, Writing section OR score 31 or higher on the SAT Writing and Language Test of the new SAT with Essay

-Please note the English Language Proficiency Requirement is waived with one UC transferable English Composition course (not ESL) taken at a regionally accredited U.S. college/university with a grade of C or better.
+Complete one UC transferable English Composition course (not ESL) taken at a regionally accredited U.S. college/university with a grade of C or better.

-Assist provides the most accurate and up-to-date information to help you transfer from a community college to a four-year university.
+ASSIST provides the most accurate and up-to-date information to help you transfer from a community college to a four-year university.
 It helps you find which courses satisfy lower division GE requirements, which courses transfer to UCI, and which requirements are needed for specific majors.

 UCI’s TAG Program guarantees admission to highly qualified students from all California Community Colleges.
 Admission to most majors at UCI can be guaranteed through TAG if you meet eligibility requirements and complete the online TAG application.